Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 - As a returning user, I want the game to have a popup.
 - As a returning user, i want time to stop when i complete the game.
 - As a returning user, I want to play the game again but with buttons.
+- As a returning user, I want to be able to get some scores.

 ## Technologies Used